-In 2011, the Georgian Parliament recognized the slaughter of Circassians as a genocide, but Moscow never has.
+In 2011, the Georgian Parliament recognised the slaughter of Circassians as a genocide, but Moscow never has.
 “Circassia is a nation that has slipped out of history,” said Oliver Burrough, author of Let Our Fame Be Great, a book about the Russian conquest of the Caucasus.

-Within Russia, international attention on Circassians is often derided as a Western conspiracy, and an attempt to sabotage the Olympics or embarrass Vladimir Putin.
+Within Russia, international attention on Circassians is often derided as a Western conspiracy and an attempt to sabotage the Olympics or embarrass Putin.
 A television host for a pro-government station in Siberia was quoted as saying, "First, they said that the Olympic venues are being built on Circassian cemeteries, even though they did not know who the Circassians were.
 Now, they have invented this situation with sexual minorities.”